haddasbronfman/cloudland-otel-workshop/README.md

     ```javascript
     const provider = new NodeTracerProvider({
         resource: new Resource({
             [SemanticResourceAttributes.SERVICE_NAME]: '<enter your app name>'
         })
     });
     ```

     **Create exporter:**
-    We will use `OTLPTraceExporter`, which sends the data to the collector in the grpc protocol.
+    Add this `OTLPTraceExporter`, which sends the data to the collector in the grpc protocol.
 The collector we use is openTelemetry Collector, which already runs on this AWS machine: [http://52.102.225.118](http://52.102.225.118) on port 4317.

     ```javascript
     const exporter = new OTLPTraceExporter({